 Publishing sensitive medical data

-- Paper with advice: Preparing raw clinical data for publication: guidance for journal editors, authors, and peer reviewers BMJ 2010;340:c181 - Iain Hrynaszkiewicz et al.
+- Paper: Preparing raw clinical data for publication: guidance for journal editors, authors, and peer reviewers BMJ 2010;340:c181, Iain Hrynaszkiewicz et al.

 Describing medical and health data

-- Flick through these slides about using controlled vocabularies in medical and health research
+- Controlled vocabularies in medical and health research (ANDS' slides)

-We have adapted our 23 (research data) Things to create the 10 medical and health research data Things.
+ANDS has adapted its 23 (research data) Things to create 10 medical and health research data Things.
 This is a self paced learning program that explores important aspects of managing medical and health data.

 During 23 (research data) Things, ANDS hosted a virtual community group specifically for people working with health, clinical and medical data.
 Recordings were made of these webinars, and are available through a private YouTube link.
 Please email us if you would like to receive them.

 ANDS is hosting a series of three short 30 minutes lunchtime webinars throughout May 2017 to support better management and publication of Health and Medical data.